 We have recently been working with a cross-city and cross-council directorate set of partners to create a new Skills Plan for York.

 We have developed the York Skills Plan 2017-2020 through consultation with business groups, employment support agencies, education and training providers and public sector and voluntary organisations.

 The Plan works in conjunction with our York Economic Strategy and Council Plan.
 The Plan also supports work across city boundaries through the Leeds City Region and York, North Yorkshire and East Riding Local Economic Partnerships.

 York Skills Plan 2017-2020

 The York Skills Plan 2017-2020 focuses on how we and our partners will work together to contribute towards improving our city.

 Our key priorities

-- Developing, retaining and attracting talent to York - supporting the growth of local businesses as well as those within commuter distance of York
+- developing, retaining and attracting talent to York - support the growth of local businesses as well as those within commuter distance of York

 - making sure no one is left behind - put everyone in a position to successfully gain employment and make progress in their career

 Our essential objectives